umasreeram/fraud-detection-page.github.io/README.md

 Many of our features are derived from each other so our predictors are highly multicollinear.
 Because we want to extract feature importance from our models, we need to reduce multicollinearity.
 Since the Vxxx features are engineered features and not actual data, we drop one of every two highly correlated features (e.g. correlation > 0.75 or correlation < -0.75).
 We drop the feature with fewer number of unqiue values, the intuition being that the feature with greater number of unqiue values contains more "granular" data.

-Although non-Vxxx features (aka features that are not the Vxxx features) are also multicolinear, we are slightly hesitant to drop them.
+Although non-Vxxx features (features that are not the Vxxx features) are also multicolinear, we are slightly hesitant to drop them.
 The non-Vxxx features represent actual data that might be useful in distinguishing between fraud and not fraud.
-We experiment with two version of the data, one with all non-Vxxx columns included and another with multicollinear non-Vxxx columns dropped.
+We experiment with two versions of the data, one with all non-Vxxx columns included and another with multicollinear non-Vxxx columns dropped.

 Figure 1: C features correlation matrix